Prescribing for Minor Ailments: Infectious Diseases

 Prescribing for Minor Ailments: Infectious Diseases is a course in the Prescribing for Minor Ailments (PMA) - The Fundamentals series.

 The (PMA) – The Fundamentals series is developed as a collaborative effort between the Ontario Pharmacists Association (OPA) and the University of Waterloo (UW) School of Pharmacy.
 Dr. Nardine Nakhla, Clinical Lecturer at the University of Waterloo School of Pharmacy, acted as lead author.

 The PMA – The Fundamentals series consists of 6 courses, designed for self-directed learning.
 This series of multimedia courses, directed at pharmacists, pharmacy students and other healthcare providers, provides current information about common conditions and highlights the difference between over-the-counter consults and minor ailment prescribing services.

 Throughout the courses, you may encounter various interactive learning activities.
 These are part of the learning experience and are not saved or graded.
 At the end of each course, you are asked to complete a final exam.

 This series does not focus on the legal requirements for pharmacists prescribing for minor ailments in each jurisdiction.
-Please refer to the College of Pharmacists of BC’s course <insert link> for more information.
+Please refer to the College of Pharmacists of BC’s Regulatory Education Module [coming soon] for more information.